Azure/iot-operations-sdks/doc/components.md

 ### Lease lock client

 The lease lock client allows the application to create a lock on a shared resource (a key within the state store), ensuring that no other application can modify that resource while the lock is active.
 This is a key component of the leader election algorithm.

+## Protocol compiler (Codegen)

+The [Protocol compiler](/codegen) is a command line tool distributed as a NuGet package.
+It generates client libraries and server stubs in multiple languages from a [DTDL](https://github.com/Azure/opendigitaltwins-dtdl) input.

+The primary purpose of the tool is to facilitate communication between two edge applications via the MQTT broker.